 Most of the bigger international schools have some form of learning support, but these will tend to focus on the students lagging a little behind, rather than on children with significant learning difficulties.
 In particular, services for children on the autistic spectrum are woefully lacking.

-If your child has specific needs, then it’s crucial to be upfront with the school and talk about it.
-A small school where they will get more individual attention may be a better choice than a big institution with impressive facilities.
 However, don’t imagine you can just turn up in Beijing and get the same support for your child that you might expect in the west.
 You will need to start planning before you even leave home.

 Air Pollution

 Living in Beijing, you will soon become familiar with the Air Quality Index (AQI).
-Ask schools what their policies are for “high AQI days”—are students simply kept inside?
+Ask schools what their policies are for “high AQI days”: are students simply kept inside?
 Most schools will have an air filtration system of some kind.
 It’s worth checking how old the system is and how it is maintained.

 Religion

 Religion in schooling is a sensitive issue in China.
 While freedom of religion is guaranteed by the Constitution, the state is firmly atheist and views religious activity with suspicion.
-Foreigners are generally left to their own ways, so you needn’t fear practicing your faith, but locals are only permitted to worship in state-approved churches.

-Schools with an avowedly Christian ethos, such as YCIS Beijing and Daystar, tread lightly and carefully in this area.
 There is a Jewish school: Ganeinu International School accepts foreign pupils only and teaches a combined US-Israeli curriculum.
 No other religions have a school dedicated to them.
-However, you will find most international schools to be inclusive, and supportive of all beliefs and faiths.

 Extracurricular Activities

-Where Beijing’s international schools really shine, and begin to justify the extravagant fees, is in the extracurricular opportunities available to students.
 Some of the big Shunyi campuses have arts and sporting facilities which would put many towns to shame.
 Almost any activity you might want your child to participate in can be found at one or other of the schools.

 Establishments with a British background obviously lean towards British sports: Dulwich College Beijing (DCB) has the city’s only cricket pitch.
 American football and baseball are not much represented though: basketball, volleyball and soccer are the most popular team sports.